-The Chief Constable maintains a provision to meet insurance claims under a self-insurance scheme.
-There are cumulative limits to these, above which claims would be met by the Chief Constable's insurers.
+The Group maintains a provision to meet insurance claims under a self-insurance scheme.
+There are cumulative limits to these, above which claims would be met by the Group's insurers.
 This provision covers two main areas of insurance, namely motor and employees/public liability.
 The adequacy of the insurance provision is assessed annually by a firm of actuaries.
 Payments for employees and public liability insurance are notoriously long tail, which means that it could be as long as 7 years before all current claims are finally paid and settled.
-Comparative figures for provisions are not required.